ProfessorKazarinoff/jupyterhub-engr101/docs/docs/jupyterlab_default_interface.md

 ## JupyterLab Interface

-Below is the file browser in the regular Jupyter notebook interface.
+Below is the file browser running the regular Jupyter notebook interface.
 This is what students see now when they log into JupyterHub.

 ![Jupyter Notebook File Browser](images/jupyter_notebook_file_browser.png)